suntorytime/phase-2-part-B/part-3/README.md

 0. `$ bundle exec rake db:migrate RACK_ENV=test`

 ### Release 1: Associations
 We will be working with four models: `Auction`, `Bid`, `Item`, and `User`.
 Create the associations between the models based on the following descriptions.
+It might be beneficial to create a visual representation of the database schema, based on the migrations.

 **Bid**
 - `bid.auction` returns the auction in which the bid was placed.